Landers9/Afrik-Shop/README.md

 ## technology used (exteral to the program)
 ***
-- JavaScript Librairie as jquery, AOS, Anime.js (external to the program)
+- JavaScript Librairie as jquery, AOS, Anime.js (external to the program) (For anime.js and AOS I will use them for the animations on my different pages to make the user experience more enjoyable)

 ## Execution procedure
 ***